Skip Letters for Short Supersequence of All Permutations: Notations and Basic Results

 \begin{flushleft} \textbf{Theorem 3.} Let $\sigma_1, \sigma_2, ..., \sigma_n$ be a list of sequences which is forward complete and is also a quasi-palindrome.
 Then the list is strongly complete. \end{flushleft} \begin{proof} Firstly, note that the reverse sequence of a $k$-complete sequence is still $k$-complete.
-This is because a $k$-complete sequence will contain any $k$-length sequence or the reverse of the $k$-length sequence as subsequence, so the reverse $k$-complete sequence will contain that too.
+This is because a $k$-complete sequence will contain every $k$-length sequence and its reverse as subsequence, so the reverse $k$-complete sequence will contain that too.
 To prove the theorem, we note that for any $k$, where $1 \le k \le n$, the bijection for the quasi-palindrome will map $\sigma_{n-k+1} \sigma_{n-k+2}... \sigma_n$ to the reverse sequence of $\sigma_1 \sigma_2 ... \sigma_k$.
 The later sequence is $k$-complete due to forward completeness, so the former sequence must be $k$-complete too due to the bijection.
 So the list is also backward complete and hence is strongly complete. \end{proof}

 The purpose of strong completeness is to enable construction of the supersequence over a larger set, based on the following theorem.